Noobigirl/auntie_alade/README.md

 # Auntie Alade

 ## Why Auntie Alade
 As a Python enthiusiast, I've always wanted to make a bot.
-But not any bot.
+I took inspiration from
 ---

 ## credit